 During summer, forest and peat fires can occur in Russia, including in the Moscow region.

 The North Caucasus and far eastern region of Russia are subject to earthquakes.

 All oceanic regions of the world can experience tsunamis.

 - If a natural disaster occurs, follow the advice of local authorities.

 Global Disaster Alert and Coordination System

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer or airline.
+Your travel insurer should have a 24-hour emergency number.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-You can contact the Australian Embassy in Moscow for consular assistance:
+Consular Services Charter explains what the Australian Government can and can't do to help you overseas.

 Australian Embassy, Moscow